fcanvas/docs/src/guide/shapes/Custom.md

 There are two properties that can be used for drawing custom shapes: `sceneFunc`.

-`sceneFunc` should be used to define visual appearance of a shape. `Konva` will use `sceneFunc` for drawing its hit graph for events detecting.
+`sceneFunc` should be used to define visual appearance of a shape. `fcanvas` will use `sceneFunc` for drawing its hit graph for events detecting.
 So in many cases you just need to define `sceneFunc` only

 ### Some best practices for writing `sceneFunc`: